MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/schema-migration-ddl.md

 In Azure Synapse Analytics, if the `AUTO_CREATE_STATISTICS` option is turned on, it will trigger an automatic update of statistics.
 You can also create or update statistics manually via the `CREATE STATISTICS` command.

-Refresh statistics when the contents have changed substantially (such as in a daily update).
+Refresh statistics when the contents have changed substantially, such as in a daily update.
 This refresh can be incorporated into an ETL process.

 All tables in the database should have statistics collected on at least one column.
 It ensures that basic information such as row count and table size is available to the optimizer.
 Other columns that should have statistics collected are columns specified in `JOIN`, `DISTINCT`, `ORDER BY`, and `GROUP BY` processing.

 ### Workload management

 Azure Synapse Analytics incorporates comprehensive features for managing resource utilization across mixed workloads.
-Creating resource classes for different workload types (such as queries versus data load) helps you manage your workload.
+Creating resource classes for different workload types, such as queries versus data load, helps you manage your workload.
 It sets limits on the number of queries that run concurrently and on the compute resources assigned to each query.
 There's a trade-off between memory and concurrency:

-- Smaller resource classes reduce the maximum memory per query, but increase concurrency.
+- Smaller resource classes reduce the maximum memory per query but increase concurrency.
-- Larger resource classes increase the maximum memory per query, but reduce concurrency.
+- Larger resource classes increase the maximum memory per query but reduce concurrency.

 ### Performance recommendations

-Use any performance improvement methods (for example, indexes or data distribution) as indications of candidates to similar measures in the new target environment.
-But benchmark to confirm that they're necessary in Azure Synapse Analytics.
-Build `COLLECT STATISTICS` steps into ETL/ELT processes to ensure that statistics are up to date, or turn on automatic creation of statistics.
+Use performance improvement methods like indexes or data distribution to gauge candidates for similar methods in the new target environment, but benchmark to confirm that they're necessary in Azure Synapse Analytics.
+Build `COLLECT STATISTICS` steps into ETL/ELT processes to ensure that statistics are up to date, or select to automatically create statistics.

 Understand the tuning options available in Azure Synapse Analytics and the performance characteristics of associated utilities, such as PolyBase for fast parallel data loading.
 Use these options to build an efficient end-to-end implementation.